BrentPease1/pease-lab/content/bioblitz/welcome.md

 {{< figure library="true" src="website_logo.jpg" >}}

 The Saluki BioBlitz is an annual 24-hour challenge to document biodiversity across SIU's Carbondale campus.
 At a **BioBlitz**, students, faculty, staff, scientists, families, and the general public work together to get a snapshot of an area’s biodiversity.
-Using the [iNaturalist](https://www.inaturalist.org) platform, participants create digital records of which species are found (and not found!)on campus.
+Using the [iNaturalist](https://www.inaturalist.org) platform, participants create digital records of which species are found (and not found!) on campus.
 The event is a great way to document and learn about the biodiversity across campus while contributing to the Pease Lab's and SIU Forestry Program's ongoing efforts of documenting biodiversity across the region.

+### The 2021 BioBlitz has ended.
+See a summary of the results below!

+{{< figure library="true" src="bioblitz_2021_results.jpg" >}}